 Instead, the statute mandates in part:

-“There shall be a presumption, rebuttable by a preponderance of evidence, that joint custody and equally shared patenting time is in the best interest of the child.
+“There shall be a presumption, rebuttable by a preponderance of evidence, that joint custody and equally shared parenting time is in the best interest of the child.
 If a deviation from equal parenting time is warranted, the court shall construct a parenting time schedule which maximizes the time each parent or de facto custodian has with the child and is consistent with ensuring the child’s welfare.”

-The revision embodies the spirit of the widely held belief that it is in the best interests of children that both parents play a meaningful, hands-on role in the upbringing and care of their children.
+The revision of statutes embodies the spirit of the widely held belief that it is in the best interests of children that both parents play a meaningful, hands-on role in the upbringing and care of their children.

 What is the impact of KRS 403.270?

 I practice family law throughout the entire state of Kentucky.
 I do not believe the application of the “rebuttable presumption” for joint custody and equal timesharing has been an earthshaking change.
 Most courts were already starting from a place of joint custody and equal timesharing when making child custody and timesharing determinations.
 Of course, there were still a few outliers that were slow to catch up.
-In my experience a large number of Kentucky family courts seem to have looked first to providing parties joint custody and equal timesharing of their children for several years.
+In my experience a large number of Kentucky family courts seem to have looked first to provide parties joint custody and create equal time sharing of their children for several years.
 For those courts who were slow to adapt, this law requires them to do so immediately.

 The new law discourages this behavior.
 In the past many parents were inclined to believe that one party or the other stood a greater chance of being awarded custody and timesharing.
 Because of that ill-conceived notion, one parent would generally threaten to litigate the matter to the fullest extent.
 This parent would resist negotiating an agreement or attending mediation.
 With a presumption of joint custody, I have found that parents are less likely to seek full, sole custody.